-To make your research a lot easier, we’ve collected 7 great Mailchimp alternatives in one spot.
-As the title suggests, many of these are cheaper alternatives to Mailchimp which can give you similar functionality for a lower price.
-However, we also added a couple that will cost a little more, but offer better functionality in key areas like automation and personalization.
+To make your research a lot easier, we’ve gathered eight of the best Mailchimp alternatives in one place.
+As the title suggests, many of these are cheaper alternatives to Mailchimp, which can provide you with similar functionality for a lower price.
+However, we also included a couple that will cost a little more, but offer better functionality in key areas like automation and personalization.

-No matter why you’re looking for an alternative, one of these Mailchimp alternatives should fit the bill.
+Whatever your reasons are for looking up companies like Mailchimp, one of these alternatives should fit the bill.
 Let’s dive in…

 |TinyLetter||✅||Simplicity & 100% free||✅||100% free|